robert-hatfield/code-101-prework/prework/mac/2_sublime_text.md

 Now it's time to install Atom, a sophisticated text editor for code, markup, and prose.

-To get started, download [Atom](https://atom.io/) and drag the app icon into your `/Applications` folder.
+To get started, download the [Atom installer](https://atom.io/) and drag the app icon into your `/Applications` folder.

 **TIP:** Remember to eject the disk image after installing the app.